-Cecilia D'Anastasio reports on video games, the creator economy, platform governance, esports and anime.
+Cecilia D'Anastasio reports on video games, the creator economy, platform governance and esports.
 Her reporting methods include embedding in virtual worlds and investigative data journalism.
 She is a reporter at Bloomberg News.
 Previously, she worked for WIRED and Kotaku.
 Her words have also appeared in VICE, The Nation, Jezebel, Gothamist and the Columbia Journalism Review.
 She writes an infrequently-updated metal newsletter called Tar Pit.

 Some reporting highlights below: